pagkly/Zed/Investopedia3/Digital Marketing.md

 Digital Marketing
 ## What Is Digital Marketing?

-Digital marketing is the use of the Internet, mobile devices, [social media](https://www.investopedia.com/terms/s/social-media.asp), search engines, and other channels to reach consumers.
-Some [marketing](https://www.investopedia.com/terms/m/marketing.asp) experts consider digital marketing to be an entirely new endeavor that requires a new way of approaching customers and new ways of understanding how customers behave compared to traditional marketing.
+Digital marketing is the use of the Internet, mobile devices, [[social media]](https://www.investopedia.com/terms/s/social-media.asp), search engines, and other channels to reach consumers.
+Some [[marketing]](https://www.investopedia.com/terms/m/marketing.asp) experts consider digital marketing to be an entirely new endeavor that requires a new way of approaching customers and new ways of understanding how customers behave compared to traditional marketing.

 ### Key Takeaways